 The secondary host destination is usually a different server with a different IP address and port.
 This process can mask your original IP address using a VPN or a proxy server.

-If there are no added security measures in place, the vulnerabilities that come with port forwarding can cause huge problems for your online privacy and security.
+If there are no added security measures, the vulnerabilities of port forwarding can cause enormous problems for your online privacy and security.
 You can ensure added protection of your data packets by using the port forwarding feature with a VPN.

-Your router stands between your device and the internet and makes sure that any data coming in and going out is directed appropriately.
-It works as a firewall that keeps malicious traffic safely and opens ports to permit useful traffic such as web pages, file-sharing programs, and games.
-Your router does a pretty neat job in automatically configuring ports so you can safely browse the internet.
+Your router stands between your device and the internet and ensures that any data coming in and going out is directed appropriately.
+It works as a firewall that keeps malicious traffic safe and opens ports to permit valid traffic, such as web pages, file-sharing programs, and games.
+Your router does a neat job automatically configuring ports so you can safely browse the internet.

 Only a few VPN services offer or support a port forwarding add-on.
 These include PureVPN and Express VPN.
 Ordinary VPNs do not work simultaneously with port forwarding, but turning off your VPN can expose you to online Cyber threats.

 This is where the port forwarding add-on comes in.
 It lets you use the port forwarding feature alongside the security and privacy guaranteed by the VPN service.

 Using the port forwarding add-on that comes with services like PureVPN, NordVPN, and Express VPN allows you to use port forwarding from your PC while remaining secure under the cover of that VPN.

 Benefits of using VPN and Port Forwarding simultaneously

 Today’s digital world is full of different kinds of hacking and spying activities.
 Your IP address is the main culprit that leaks your online identity and physical location to the people spying on you over the web.